calfresh @ berkeley

 WHAT'S NEW WITH CALFRESH?

 Do you want to submit your CalFresh application and be interviewed by an eligibility worker on campus in one fell swoop?
 Are you busy and not able to attend an off-campus or phone interview?
-If you would like to have the help of a certified Alameda County Community Food Bank CalFresh Case Manager to walk you through the application process and be interviewed by an Alameda County Social Services Eligibility Worker, be sure to attend a CalFresh application session the week of 4/29-5/3 from 9am-12pm & 1pm-4pm to sign up for your CalFresh interview on Monday May 6th!
+If you would like to have the help of a certified Alameda County Community Food Bank CalFresh Case Manager to walk you through the application process and be interviewed by an Alameda County Social Services Eligibility Worker, be sure to attend a CalFresh application session!

-To expedite the application process, please bring a copy of all of the following documents.
-Bring as many of the documents as you can and the CalFresh clinicians will help you through the rest.
+To expedite the application process, please bring a printed or electronic copy of all of the following documents.
+Bring as many of the documents as you can, and the CalFresh clinicians will help you through the rest.

 - Identification: Student ID, Birth Certificate, Driver License, CA ID, or U.S Passport